omnidotdev/garden/README.md

 ## Generate the Schema

 `cd apps/cli`, then `cargo run -- $OUTPUT_FILE`.
-For example, `cargo run -- ../garden.schema.json`.
+For example, `cargo run -- ../../garden.schema.json`.

+## Generate Types from Schema

+`cd apps/library && bun generate`

 ## Local Development (Library and Web App)

-The app is a landing page and visualizer for Garden schemas. `cd app`, then continue below.
+The app is a landing page and visualizer for Garden schemas.
+From the root directory, run the following:

-### Generate Types from Schema

-`cd apps/library && bun generate`

 ### Building and Running